eoftedal/writings/published/javascript-security-cheat-sheet.md

 Cover your XSS
 --------------

 Cross site scripting is a serious vulnerability.
 Even though XSS is often demonstrated using simple alert boxes, XSS is a common vector for delivering exploits.
 Consider using XSS to add an applet tag pointing to a malicious java application.
-Now we're getting serious.
+Game over (because I know you forgot to update to the latest Java).

-We need to [handle untrusted data](http://erlend.oftedal.no/blog/?blogid=127) whenever we are outputting data and whenever we are building code from strings (eval, new Function, setTimeout, setInterval).
-When outputting data, we need to [be aware of context](https://www.owasp.org/index.php/DOM_based_XSS_Prevention_Cheat_Sheet).
-Regarding building code from strings, just avoid it if you can.
+We need to escape untrusted data whenever we are outputting data in our templates.
+And wee need our escaping to [be aware](https://www.owasp.org/index.php/DOM_based_XSS_Prevention_Cheat_Sheet) [of context](https://www.owasp.org/index.php/XSS_%28Cross_Site_Scripting%29_Prevention_Cheat_Sheet).

+Whenever we are building code from strings (eval, new Function, setTimeout, setInterval), we need to be really careful.
+Escaping quickly becomes _very_ difficult, so it's better to just avoid it.
+[JSHint](http://www.jshint.com/) says "eval is evil", and I agree.

-And untrusted data can come from [so many places](http://code.google.com/p/domxsswiki/wiki/Sources).
+Untrusted data can come from [so many places](http://code.google.com/p/domxsswiki/wiki/Sources).
 Some examples are URIs, JSON services, window.referrer, window.name, input fields, cookies.
+And there are [lots of sinks](http://erlend.oftedal.no/blog/?blogid=127) that output raw HTML into the DOM, and can thus result in JS execution.

 *Rule: Handle untrusted data with care - use contextual encoding and avoid building code from strings.*